Leon24k/animal-classifier-app/README.md

 # 🦁 Animal Classifier

 A general-purpose **animal image classification** repository.
 The backend is a Flask API powered by PyTorch for deep learning inference.
-The frontend (coming soon) will use Next.js, Tailwind CSS, and will be deployed soon.
+The frontend (coming soon) will use Next.js, Tailwind CSS, a[...]

 ---